aeon-technology/docs/content/WebDFF/registration.md

 # Registration

-To use DFF, either online or offline, you need to register an account, which helps us to provide excellent service and support.
+To use WebDFF, register an account, which helps us to provide excellent service and support.
 The required information are:
 - Name and job title
 - Affiliation (school/company and department/division)
 - Email address